Can an Irrevocable Trust Get a Reverse Mortgage? A Detailed Guide

 3. Medicaid and Asset Protection:

-Verify my mortgage eligibility (Nov 21st, 2024)- Impact on Medicaid: Irrevocable trusts are often used in Medicaid planning.
+Verify my mortgage eligibility (Dec 22nd, 2024)- Impact on Medicaid: Irrevocable trusts are often used in Medicaid planning.
 Introducing a reverse mortgage can affect the trust's status and potentially impact Medicaid eligibility and benefits.

 - Loan Proceeds and Asset Limits: Proceeds from a reverse mortgage can become countable assets once deposited in an account, potentially affecting Medicaid eligibility.
 Proper management of these funds is crucial.